pgogy/WordPress-SimileTimelineDisplay/readme.txt

 Contributors: pgogy
 Tags: elearning, learning, education, content creation, simile, timelines Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 0.3
+Stable tag: 0.4

+Makes a Simile Timeline in WOrdPress

 == Description ==
 The Simile Timeline plugin was developed as part of the JISC Funded World War One Centenary project led by the University of Oxford (http://http://ww1centenary.oucs.ox.ac.uk/).